 Insurance can be tricky even for the most intelligent consumers!
-While we no longer accept insurance you might be submitting a super-bill to your insurance plan and need some help navigating the system.
+With the exception of University of Utah HMHI plans, we no longer accept insurance.
+Unless you have U of U HMHI (in which case, stop here this page doesn’t apply to you) you might be submitting a super-bill to your insurance plan and need some help navigating the system.
 Here are some new vocabulary words to help you sound like an insurance consuming genius in no time!

 Super-bill: So sorry disappoint but this Bill doesn’t wear a cape and there’s nothing too exceptional about it.
 It’s a statement you’ll receive from our office reporting the medical services received, diagnosis and date of service along with fees and the amount paid for the service.